pythonanywhere/help_pages/articles/WhatAreCPUSeconds.md

 web request to return) then it's not using any CPU seconds.

 If you use up all of your included CPU seconds, don't worry!
-You can always buy more — and even if you don't, your processes will still run, in the tarpit.
+You can always buy more — and even if you don't, your processes will still run in the tarpit.

-Tarpitted processes run at a lower priority than users who haven't hit their limit yet, but they get any spare capacity that we have on our server cluster, unless they're using gigabytes of RAM.
+Tarpitted processes run at a lower priority than users who haven't hit their limit, but they get any spare capacity that we have on our server cluster, unless they're using gigabytes of RAM.

 Here's [more info about the tarpit](https://www.pythonanywhere.com/tarpit/).